billster45/ScienceCritAI/README.md

 [↑ Back to top](#sciencecritai)

 ### [Pseudo-Mathematics and Financial Charlatanism: The Effects of Backtest Overfitting on Out-of-Sample Performance](https://billster45.github.io/ScienceCritAI/Backtest-overfitting_summary_20250621_082627.html)
-**Why read this:** This paper is worth reading as it addresses the critical issue of backtest overfitting in financial modeling, highlighting how investment strategies can appear successful due to random chance rather than genuine predictive power.
-The introduction of the Minimum Backtest Length (MinBTL) metric provides a valuable tool for researchers and practitioners to assess the reliability of their financial models, ultimately contributing to more robust and trustworthy investment strategies.
+**Why read this:** This paper is worth reading as it addresses the critical issue of backtest overfitting in financial modeling, highlighting how investment strategies can appear successful due to chance rather than genuine predictive power.
+The authors introduce the Minimum Backtest Length (MinBTL) metric, providing a valuable tool for researchers and practitioners to assess the reliability of their financial models and avoid common pitfalls in strategy evaluation.

 **Date:** 2025-06-21
 **Journal:** Notices of the AMS